gammapy/gammapy-benchmarks/validation/README.md

 High-level science analysis validation for Gammapy.

+Note that we have performance benchmarks separately, see [here](../README.md].

 ## Analyses

 We would like to have the following analyses scripted as soon as possible: